jyalim/agave-shell-novice/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle/Desktop/data-shell
+/home/rcjdoeuser/Desktop/data-shell
 ~~~
 {: .output}

 The special directory `..` doesn't usually show up when we run `ls`.
-If we want to display it, we can add the `-a` option to `ls -F`:
+If we want to display it, we can use the `-a` option to `ls`:

 ~~~
-$ ls -F -a
+$ ls -a
 ~~~
 {: .language-bash}